DFLBB/libft/README.md

 # libft

-Programming a library in C.
+Programming of a C library for the Campus 42 course.